Arrest made in death of rapper Nicki Minaj's father on Long Island

-Charles Polevich, 70, of Guam, who also lives in Mineola, will be charged with leaving the scene of an accident with a fatality and tampering with evidence.
+Charles Polevich, 70, of Guam, who also lives in Mineola, is charged with leaving the scene of an accident with a fatality and tampering with evidence.

 He does not have a criminal history or "any driving license history."

-There was a "significant amount of snow" where Maraj was walking in the road.
+There was a "significant amount of snow" where Maraj was walking in the road, authorities said.

 Nassau police scoured the neighborhood for surveillance cameras, tracking the older model vehicle to Polevich's house.

-Maraj, the father of rapper Nicki Minaj, was a Mineola resident.
-"We believe he was walking towards his house or a local area store."
+"We believe he was walking towards his house or a local area store," Fitzpatrick said of Maraj.
+"We are in constant talk with the family."

 Minaj, 38, was born Onika Tanya Maraj in Trinidad and was raised in the New York City borough of Queens.